 Kagianas or strapatsada is a traditional Greek summer dish from Arcadia where poor people would eat out of the products they had at hand.
 Some tomatoes from their garden and eggs from their hens.

-Olive Oil Mashed Potatoes, in Greek “patates poure”, (pronounced pa-TAH-tess pou-RHé) are delicious and much healthier than the ones packed with butter.
+Olive Oil Mashed Potatoes, in Greek “patates poure”, (pronounced pa-TAH-tess pou-RHé) are delicious and perfect to accompany many meals.

 Keftedes are juicy Greek meatballs made with ground veal, flavoured with oregano, fresh parsley and mint.
 They are the star of every party.